bandaralmuraykhi/docx_automate/README.md

 10. Batch Processing: Allow users to process multiple .docx files in a batch.
 Users could select multiple files, specify the cells to fill, and the application would process all the files and generate a zip file containing the modified documents.

 These are just a few ideas to enhance the application.
 The specific features you choose to add will depend on your project requirements, target audience, and development priorities.
 Feel free to select the features that align with your goals and incrementally improve the application based on user feedback and needs.

+# ##########
+- Form Response Management:
+Create a dashboard or admin panel where form creators can view and manage the form responses.
+Display a list of form submissions, allow downloading the filled documents, and provide options to delete or archive responses.
+- Error Handling and Validation:
+Implement proper error handling and display meaningful error messages to the user when something goes wrong, such as file upload failures, invalid form submissions, or server errors.
+Add client-side and server-side validation for form inputs to ensure data integrity and prevent invalid or malicious input.
+- Form Submission Notifications:
+Implement email notifications to the form creator when someone submits the form.
+This will keep the form creator informed about the form submissions and allow them to take necessary actions.

+# ##########